Clashes & Work Area

 To create a Work Area, open a Task and draw the shape directly on the Map.

-To draw a Work Area:
+To draw a Work Area on the Map:

 • On the Gantt, open the column picker and toggle Location and Work Area